madisuryapr/Data-Visualization-and-Analytics-with-R/README.md

 # Data Visualization and Analytics with R Programming

-> **Utilizing R Programming Language and Packages for performing Data Visualization in the Fields of Economics & Finance**
+> **Utilizing R Programming Language and Packages for performing Data Visualization in the Fields of Economics, and Banking & Finance**

-In this repository, I implement one of technical skills regarding R programming through data visualization and analytics processes.
-Most of the data that employed within this repository are around Economics and Banking & Finance.
-Furhermore, the objective of this repository is to inform audience the current trend of Economics and Bankinig & Finance.
+ In this repository, I implement R programming technical skill, particularly in data visualization and analytics processes.
+Furthermore, the objective of this repository is to inform audience the current trend of Economics and Bankinig & Finance.
 Additonally, all visualizations are devised by employing various R packages for data visualization, including ggplot2.
-I perform continuous update as possible as I can to this repository.
+I will routinely update as possible as I can to this repository.